iuyte/suicide-linux/README.md

 Suicide Linux
 =============

+Edits by @iuyte:
+    - Hopefully deletes random file with each mistake
+    - See how far you can go!

 [Suicide Linux](https://qntm.org/suicide) is now available from the comfort of Docker!

 With a single command, an instance of _Suicide Jessie_ will be downloaded and booted up, for all your suicidal needs.